Table of contents

 What I remember most about growing up in Australia in the 70’s was the carefree feeling.
 Not being under pressure from the clock.
 Not needing to urgently complete tasks or feeling pressure to perform.

 At this time there was an egalitarian ethos throughout the nation.
-Class was a notion that never crossed my mind, unless it related to England, usually received through BBC TV shows, re-broadcast by the ABC.
+Class was a notion that never crossed my mind, unless it related to England, usually received through BBC TV shows, re-broadcast on the ABC.

 However, one group was often excluded from the seemingly boundless opportunities in the region, our First People.
 I came to develop a passion for Aboriginal and Torres Strait Islander People, their culture and their fight for justice.
 I was inspired by many of their leaders, who were indignant about the oppression of their people, and championed the fight for human rights.